Skip to content

 Why some markets have no exchange at all

 Exchanges are not universal.
-Many markets — including some emerging markets — have no meaningful betting exchange, which means there is no lay side to pair against.
+Many markets, including some emerging markets, have no meaningful betting exchange, so there is no lay side to pair against.

-Where that is the case, back/lay matched betting simply does not apply, and an honest feed says so.
-Dutching (covering all outcomes across bookmakers) can work instead, but it is a different technique — and a provider that claims 'lay coverage' in a market with no exchange is overstating.
+Where that is the case, back/lay matched betting does not apply, and a feed should say so.
+Dutching (covering all outcomes across bookmakers) can work instead.
+A provider that claims 'lay coverage' in a market with no exchange is overstating.

 At a glance